United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 | :---------- | :------- | :----------- |
 | Select list | Yes      | None         |

-Available options:
+Available options include:

 * Everyone can read and edit
 * Only the author can read and edit
 * Everyone can read but the author can edit
 * Custom function returning document permissions - when selected, the PL/SQL function is used to return document permission.
-See the attribute **Function Returning Document Permissions** for more details.
+  See the attribute **Function Returning Document Permissions** to learn more.

 ### Function Returning Document Permissions